-Location Undershoot
+4.3.8 Location Undershoot

-With Location Undershoot, usually one is discussing the endpoint of movement.
+Location Undershoot usually involves the endpoint of the movement.
 However, if a movement has a clear starting and ending point, one could look at either location, since the point regarding effort reduction is the shortening of the movement path.
 Consider deaf, which is a sign that in some sign languages can have movement go in either direction via metathesis (Sandler 1986).
-In Old LSF sourd, sourd-muet (Lambert 1865: 77), the 1-handshape moves between the ear and the mouth. deaf in LIS shows the same endpoints for the movement.
-In ASL, however, one endpoint is below the ear (and we note from our own experience that it often starts on the cheek) and the other is on the side of the chin.
+In Old LSF sourd, sourd-muet (Lambert 1865: 77), the 1-handshape moves between the ear and the mouth.
+In LSF, deaf shows the same endpoints for the movement.
+In ASL, however, one endpoint is below the ear (and we note from our own knowledge that it often starts on the cheek) and the other is on the side of the chin.
 It appears Location Undershoot has applied in ASL.
-We also include the sign in Cuban Sign Language (lengua de senas cubana, LSC(u)), because the end points are so easy to see: not quite at the ear and not quite at the mouth.
-The history of LSC(u) is understudied; however, it might be influenced by Old LSF via LSE, since a Spanish teacher introduced the manual alphabet around 1924 (Calderón Verde et al. 2018).
+We also include the sign in Cuban Sign Language (lengua de señas cubana, LSC(u)) because the end points are so easy to see: not quite at the ear and not quite at the mouth.
+The history of LSC(u) is understudied; however, it might be influenced by Old LSF via LSE since a Spanish teacher introduced the manual alphabet around 1924 (Calderón Verde et al. 2018).